-Canada’s deadliest shooting rampage began with an argument between the gunman and his girlfriend, police say
+Canada’s deadliest shooting rampage began with an argument between gunman and girlfriend, police say

 The country’s previous deadliest mass shooting was in 1989, when a gunman killed 14 women and himself at Montreal’s Ecole Polytechnique.
 In a suicide note, he expressed his hatred for “feminists.”

 In 2018, a man killed 10 people in a van attack on a busy Toronto thoroughfare.
-He later told police he was “radicalized” online, where he found a community of like-minded misogynistic men who refer to themselves as incels, or involuntary celibate men, and denigrate women.
+He later told police he was “radicalized” online, where he found a community of like-minded misogynistic men who refer to themselves as incels, or involuntarily celibate men, and who denigrate women.